lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 volume rendering. <a href="../../Cxx/VolumeRendering/PseudoVolumeRendering" title="PseudoVolumeRendering"> See PseudoVolumeRendering.cxx</a> and <a href="../../Python/VolumeRendering/PseudoVolumeRendering" title="PseudoVolumeRendering"> PseudoVolumeRendering.py</a>.</figcaption>
 </figure>

 This example illustrates that cutting the volumetric data in a structured grid dataset produced polygonal cells.
 Similarly, cutting polygonal data produces lines.
 Using a single plane equation, we can extract "contour lines" from a surface model defined with polygons. **Figure 6-33** shows contours extracted from a surface model of the skin.
-At each vertex in the surface model we evaluate the equation of the plane and $F(x.y.z) = c$ and store the valuec of the function as a scalar value.
+At each vertex in the surface model we evaluate the equation of the plane and $F(x.y.z) = c$ and store the value $c$ of the function as a scalar value.
 Cutting the data with 46 isovalues from 1.5 to 136.5 produces contour lines that are 3 units apart.

 <figure id="Figure 6-33">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestCutWithScalars.png?raw=true" width="640" alt="Figure 6-33">